The Sherman Paradox

 The Traffic Liability Trap

-While the lighting issue disrupts the peace, the traffic modifications at the site have raised alarms regarding public safety.
-In an effort to manage the pick-up and drop-off logistics during construction, the School District unilaterally altered the traffic pattern, diverting the queue of parent vehicles off school grounds and onto Sawmill Road.
+To manage pick-up and drop-off logistics during construction, the School District unilaterally diverted the traffic queue off school grounds and onto Sawmill Road.

-Residents report that during dismissal hours, the road—a public right-of-way and the sole egress for the neighborhood—is effectively blockaded by a wall of idling vehicles.
-This creates a "trap" scenario: if a resident suffers a medical emergency or a fire breaks out during these windows, emergency apparatus would face significant delays navigating the blockage.
+During dismissal, this public right-of-way—and the sole egress for the neighborhood—is blockaded by idling vehicles.
+It creates a trap: if a fire breaks out or a resident needs an ambulance during these windows, emergency apparatus face a wall of cars.

-The legal implications of this move are profound.
-Recently, the Office of the State Traffic Administration (OSTA) clarified that the Sherman School does not meet the size threshold to be regulated as a "Major Traffic Generator" under state statute.
-While the Administration may view this lack of state oversight as a victory, legal experts warn it is actually a liability trap.
+The Office of the State Traffic Administration (OSTA) recently confirmed the Sherman School does not meet the threshold to be regulated as a "Major Traffic Generator."
+The administration might see this lack of state oversight as a win, but legal experts warn it is a massive liability trap.

-Because the State has declined jurisdiction, the Town of Sherman assumes 100% of the liability for the traffic pattern.
-By commandeering a public road for private queuing without a state permit or safety study, the Town has removed its "regulatory shield."
-If an accident occurs, or if an ambulance is delayed, the Town cannot claim it was following a state-approved plan.
-The negligence, and the resulting lawsuit, would belong entirely to the taxpayers.
+Because the state declined jurisdiction, the Town of Sherman assumes 100% of the liability for the traffic pattern.
+By commandeering a public road without a state permit or safety study, the town dropped its regulatory shield.
+If an accident occurs, or if an ambulance is delayed, the town cannot claim it was following a state-approved plan.
+The negligence—and the resulting lawsuit—belongs entirely to the taxpayers.

 A Question of Asset Protection

-Photographic evidence circulated on local forums showed the plastic sheeting on the gymnasium ripping away from the frame, flapping wildly in the wind and exposing the interior of the $50 million asset to the freezing elements.
-For a project already operating on a razor-thin budget, the risk of frozen pipes or water damage represents a catastrophic financial liability.
+Photographs showed the plastic sheeting on the gymnasium ripping away from the frame, exposing the interior of the $50 million site to the freezing elements.
+For a project already operating on a tight budget, frozen pipes or water damage represent a severe financial risk.

-This physical negligence has undermined the Administration’s narrative regarding "fiscal responsibility."
-Neighbors argue that their repeated requests for better site preparation—including the request for sturdier, opaque tarps—were not merely complaints about comfort, but warnings about asset protection.
-The refusal to secure the site properly has now left the building vulnerable to the kind of damage that leads to expensive change orders and insurance claims.
+Neighbors argue their requests for sturdier, opaque tarps were never just about the light—they were warnings about asset protection.
+Refusing to properly secure the site leaves the building vulnerable to the exact kind of damage that triggers expensive change orders and insurance claims.

 The "Tax Threat" and the Glass House